Are you wondering how to teach your dog down-stay?

 I’ve had a lot of training success by:

-- practicing with both food AND toy rewards
+- Rewarding with both food AND toy rewards

 How did you train the “down-stay” command?
-As always, we’d love to hear from you in our comment section!
+As always, we’d love to hear from you in the comment section below this blog post!

 - How do I train my dog to accept a dog backpack?